rkclement/studyGroup/meetings/notes/ch2_supplemental_Qs_notes.md

      elseif() # this is not strictly needed, but useful to know in conjunction with if() statements else # also not strictly needed
 ```
-The following questions have wrong answers or or poorly worded:
+The following questions have wrong answers or are poorly worded:
 **Q5 - The line below is wrong in the answer.**

 ```r